Nanny Tax Forms and Procedures: What Are They All About?

 Doesn't that Mean I Pay More and My Nanny Gets Less?

-Week to week, yes.
-Household employers can't tax deduct employees' wages the way businesses can, so you end up paying the majority of your nanny's salary with your own after-tax income, notes King.
+Week-to-week, yes.
+Household employers can't tax deduct employees' wages the way businesses can, so you end up paying the majority of your nanny's salary with your own after-tax income.
 And she'll take a hit in her weekly paycheck when you start withholding the government's piece of the pie.
-So you may need to increase your nanny's salary so that her take-home pay doesn't take as much of a hit (use this nanny tax calculator to run your own numbers).
+So you may need to increase your nanny's salary so that her take-home pay doesn't take as much of a hit (again, use this Nanny Tax Calculator to run your own numbers).

 The Good News:

-Your nanny earns more in the long-term.
+- Your nanny earns more in the long-term.
 Think of that extra $75.30 per week as a deferred raise for your nanny -- because she'll be able to collect on it when she files for Medicare, Social Security or unemployment.
-And she'll probably see a good chunk of what you withhold from her paycheck week to week, too: "Most nannies' salaries are low enough that they'll qualify for the Earned Income Tax Credit and get a decent refund at tax time," notes King.
+"When nannies understand the benefits and financial protections that come from our payroll tax system, they're much more comfortable with the idea of being paid above board," notes Breedlove.
 This should provide some assurance to your nanny if she is nervous about how she'll manage with less take-home pay.

 How Do I Set Up My Tax Payments?

-The most efficient way to pay taxes on your household employees is to sign up with a payroll service like Care.com Home Pay managed by Breedlove and Associates.
+The most efficient way to pay taxes on your household employees is to sign up with a payroll service like Home Pay.
 For a quarterly fee, they'll direct deposit your nanny's paychecks to her bank account, withhold all appropriate taxes and file them electronically.
-They also have great free nanny tax calculators you can play with to determine how much your nanny will take home at the end of the day.
+They also have easy and free nanny tax calculators you can play with to determine how much your nanny will take home at the end of the day.

 *The tax information contained in this article should not be used for any actual nanny relationship without the advice and guidance of a professional tax advisor who is familiar with all the relevant facts.
 The information contained herein is general in nature and is not intended as legal, tax or investment advice.
 Furthermore, the information contained herein may not be applicable to or suitable for your specific circumstances and may require consideration of other matters.